 HcL has been operating for over 35 years.
 In this ever changing climate I would like to ensure HcL is on a strong footing to continue to help people with mobility challenges for years to come.
 We need to be able adapt to changes in legislation, technology and operational demands whilst maintaining the high level of service our passengers expect.”

-Robert is Assistant Operations Manager for our operations in Edinburgh, Midlothian and East Lothian.
+Robert is Operations Manager.
+He has overall responsibility for the operations across HcL, but specifically responsible for all operations in Edinburgh, Midlothian and East Lothian.
 He is responsible for the planning and delivery of service of both Dial-A-Ride and Dial-A-Bus services including despatch, drivers and vehicles.

 Robert has worked for HcL for 18 years now – starting with us as a relief driver, before driving for the ECAS project and then onto Dial-A-Ride.
-Robert was promoted to Assistant Operations Manager in 2014.
+Robert was promoted to Assistant Operations Manager in 2014 and Operations Manager in 2020.

 He enjoys the variety of the role from working with the office staff, with the management team on new initiatives, the Councils on new projects alongside managing the day-to-day operations.
 Robert still gets to drive now and again, when covering for staff who are off sick for example.
 He misses driving the buses and meeting the passengers each day, so is delighted to get out of the office and onto a bus when required.